Closing Deals Faster Requires Your Sales and Marketing Alignment to be Tuned for Performance.

 What do you do with struggling salespeople or sales teams?
 It vexes corporations, start-ups, sales managers, and CEOs.

-It’s hard to know when to pull the trigger on removing underperforming sales reps when it could be that the staff needs a little guidance, encouragement, or training to get back on track.
+It’s hard to know when to remove underperforming sales reps when the staff may need guidance, encouragement, or training to get back on track.

-A little professional nudge in the right direction is a more economical choice over the time-consuming and expensive process of hiring replacement sales reps.
+A little professional guidance is a more economical choice than hiring replacement sales reps.

-Many sales professionals would rather give their struggling salespeople a chance to improve and improve their results to company standards.
+Many sales professionals would rather give their struggling salespeople a chance to improve their results to meet company standards.

 The approach I am about to describe to close deals faster can ensure success for any company with decent (i.e., not necessarily exceptional) product offerings in a relevant product or service category (i.e., not necessarily a recognized hot category).